SalehB1/Judgify/README.md

 ## Contact

-For any questions or inquiries, feel free to contact us at (mailto:salehwork07@gmail.com).
+For any questions or inquiries, feel free to contact me at (mailto:salehwork07@gmail.com).

 Happy coding with Judgify!